 Information we may hold about you and why

-- send you information about XLH UK and its work and how you can support us.
-We may do this by post.
-We may also contact you by email, phone, text or social media, where you have given permission.
+- To send you information about XLH UK and its work and how you can support us (only where we legitimately believe this may be of interest to you).
+We may do this by post, email, phone, text or social media, where you have given permission.

-- help manage our communications with you by sharing it with our contractors working on our behalf to process donations and send communications.
+- To help manage our communications with you by monitoring your preferences and sharing that with relevant third parties working on our behalf

 - We use Google Analytics and similar technology to understand what aspects of our work people are interested in supporting.
 Information is collected anonymously, and it will not identify you.

-- We will use your data to fulfil our administrative requirements (for example, completing Gift Aid returns).
-We may also use your data for analytical purposes however you will not be identified for this purposes as the data is anonymous.
+- We will use your data to fulfil our administrative requirements (for example, completing Gift Aid returns) and to recognise our supporters.
+We may also use your data for analytical purposes, however you will not be identified for this purposes as the data is anonymous.